 Even as COVID-19 continues to alter the legal landscape, Berkeley Law students are engaged in compelling summer work encompassing a huge range of practice areas.
 Throughout the summer, we will periodically present first-person accounts from students who are doing intriguing work.

-Below, Leung describes his summer work experience as a Salzburg Cutler Fellow in International Law, and as an associate at Crowell & Moring:
+Below, Leung describes his summer work experience as a Salzburg Cutler Fellow in International Law, and as a summer associate at Crowell & Moring:

 In late February, after a series of four delayed flights and another night in a hotel, I texted home with a flippant joke about exposure to COVID-19.
 I was returning from a program in D.C., including a day at the august U.S. Institute of Peace, as part of Berkeley Law’s inaugural cohort of Salzburg Cutler Fellows in International Law.